Pinsplash/halflife2chaos/README.md

 If you want to play Chaos in other mods or Half-Life: Source, you can try, but there can be several issues that we wouldn't be able to fix.

+To uninstall Chaos or install a new version, you should delete the entire `hl2chaos` folder of the old version.
+If you don't do this, you may experience some issues that were only in older versions or entirely new issues.

 ## Issues

 If you experience bugs with the mod, you can submit a bug report [here](https://github.com/Pinsplash/halflife2chaos/issues).